Easy Weight-Loss Swaps That Really Make A Difference

-- Vegetables oils --> for extra virgin olive oil and coconut oil
+- Vegetable oils –> for extra virgin olive oil and coconut oil

 One final tip, ensure you have a good quality protein source with each main meal.
 Protein really supports weight loss as it creates a thermogenic effect in the body, and helps to keep sugar cravings at bay.
-Also ensure you load up with plate with lots of fresh non-starchy veggies as well to ensure you are getting enough fibre to bulk up your stools to clear waste products from your body.
+Also, ensure you load up your plate with lots of fresh non-starchy veggies as well to ensure you are getting enough fiber to bulk up your stools to clear waste products from your body.

 Hi I’m Natalie, a Registered Clinical Nutritionist, health influencer, blog writer & recipe creator.
 My own health complications prompted me to make positive diet & lifestyle changes, revitalize my health leading to a career change from the corporate world to nutritional medicine.
 I believe in a wholefoods approach to good health, focusing on simple strategies for modern, busy people.